edap/breaking-two-things-at-once/06-algopaper/README.md

 - Iteration n.1
 You can draw just lines and circles.
-To move around, use your the update method.
+To move around, use your the `moveTo` method.

 - Iteration n.2